 The State of Alaska's general obligation bond rating was re-established in 2003 with the issuance of the 2003 Series A and B bonds.
 The State received AA ratings from the three national bond credit rating agencies.
 On March 27, 2008 Standard & Poor's increased their credit rating on the State to AA+ with a stable outlook.
 March 25, 2010 Fitch Investors Service upgraded the State to AA+.
 On November 22, 2010 Moody's upgraded the State to Aaa.
 On January 5, 2012 Standard & Poor's upgraded the State to AAA.
 On January 7, 2013 Fitch upgraded the State to AAA.
 Moody's and Standard & Poor's revised the outlook for the State to negative in December 2014, and August 2015 respectively, while affirming the State's Aaa/AAA rating.
-Since this peak in credit strength the State's general obligation bond rating has been downgraded seven times, beginning with the January 5, 2016 downgrade by Standard & Poor's to AA+, the February 29, 2016 downgrade by Moody's Investors Service to Aa1, the June 14, 2016 downgrade by Fitch Ratings to AA+, the July 25, 2016 downgrade by Moody's Investors Service to Aa2, the July 13, 2017 downgrade by Moody's Investors Service to Aa3, the July 18, 2017 downgrade by Standard & Poor's to AA, and the November 2, 2017 downgrade by Fitch Ratings to AA.
+Since this peak in credit strength the State's general obligation bond rating has been downgraded eight times, beginning with the January 5, 2016 downgrade by Standard & Poor's to AA+, the February 29, 2016 downgrade by Moody's Investors Service to Aa1, the June 14, 2016 downgrade by Fitch Ratings to AA+, the July 25, 2016 downgrade by Moody's Investors Service to Aa2, the July 13, 2017 downgrade by Moody's Investors Service to Aa3, the July 18, 2017 downgrade by Standard & Poor's to AA, and the November 2, 2017 downgrade by Fitch Ratings to AA.
 On November 2nd and December 1st of 2017, Fitch Ratings and Moody's Investors Service, respectively, revised their outlook on the State to stable from negative.
 On June 8, 2018, Standard & Poor's revised their outlook on the State to stable from negative.
+On July 25, 2019, Moody's Investors Service revised their outlook on the State to negative from stable and affirmed their Aa3 rating on the State's general obligation bonds.
+On September 5, 2019, Fitch Ratings downgraded the rating on the State's general obligation bonds to AA- from AA.
+As of December 2019, the ratings on outstanding State of Alaska general obligation bonds are AA (Stable) / AA-(Stable) / Aa3 (Negative) from Standard & Poor's, Fitch, and Moody's, respectively.

-Table 5.4 shows a summary of the State of Alaska's credit rating history,.
+Table 5.4 shows a summary of the State of Alaska's credit rating history.